chetnag/Car_Sharing_App/README.md

 # Car_Sharing_App

-(An andriod application built in Ionic using NodeJS, JavaScript, angularJS) Firebase Real-time Database is cloud-hosted database used in the app to store & sync data.
+(An android application built in Ionic using NodeJS, JavaScript, angularJS) Firebase Real-time Database is cloud-hosted database used in the app to store & sync data.

 To run the application: